Eduac/Scriptoria/README.md

 As a side-effect, we can also propose best practices for the writing of manuscripts using RCS.

+Further, this project can initiate and foster collaborative research in the scientific community and across disciplines.

 How
 ---
 The system should, at the very least, do the following: